lucasnotini/lucasnotini/README.md

 ## 💻 About me:

-I am a Python programmer that has a passion for solving life's problems since a young age.
+I am a self-taught Python programmer that has a passion for solving life's problems since a young age.
 If there's a solution out there, I will for sure find it! :monocle_face:

 I'm good at: